-“People, Place and Culture” is a workshop offered by the Heritage Foundation of Newfoundland & Labrador to communities to help them identify, protect and development local heritage and cultural resources.
+“People, Places and Culture” is a workshop offered to communities to help them identify, protect and develop local heritage and cultural resources.

 How it Works

-- Asset Mapping – a workshop will be organized in which community participants are asked to identify heritage and other cultural assets and place them on a map.
-This will be preceded by discussions with local heritage organizations and others on existing inventories and efforts in the community to identify heritage resources.
-After assets had been identified participants will be asked to identify any clusters of heritage resources or themes.
+- Asset Mapping – participants will identify heritage and other cultural assets and place them on a map.
+After assets have been identified, participants will be asked to identify any clusters of heritage resources or themes.

-- Identification of Ways to Protect, Commemorate, Celebrate and Develop Heritage Resources – again, using a workshop format, community stakeholders will be asked what heritage and cultural resources are of particular value and how they might go about protecting, raising awareness and developing them.
-This will be accompanied by a discussion primer on the various tools available for heritage protection and case studies on the development of heritage assets.
-From this an action plan will be developed that would identify key steps for the community along with who will take responsibility.
-Action plans may include the need for municipal planning tools/measures to protect heritage assets; additional research on heritage assets; opportunities for celebration/awareness raising; the need for feasibility studies/business plans relating to the development of heritage assets; linkages to regional tourism strategies.
+- Identification of Ways to Protect, Commemorate, Celebrate and Develop Heritage Resources – community stakeholders will be asked what heritage and cultural resources are of particular value and how they might go about protecting, raising awareness and developing them.
+From this an action plan will be developed to identify key steps and the group will decide who will take responsibility for implementing the action plan.

-This activity will be helpful to HFNL and other agencies in identifying the range of tools (e.g., programs, services, funding) that could be employed by communities to engage in the protection, celebration and development of their heritage resources.
+This activity will help identify the range of tools (e.g., programs, services, funding) that could be employed by communities to engage in the protection, celebration and development of their heritage resources.

 How to Get Involved

 For more information on hosting a People, Places and Culture workshop in your community contact Dale at 709-739-1892, ext.
 2 or firstname.lastname@example.org